BogdanGapon/Cleaning-Service/README.md

 # Cleaning-Service
-I am using these as a link to Terms and Conditions for my company Cleaning Service
+Terms and Conditions for Cleaning Service
+We are using personal information only to contact you.
+We will not share your personal information with anybody or use it for any other purpose.